invokermain/pymssql-utils/README.md

 Warning: this function has program wide side effects and will overwrite any previously set connection details in the environment; therefore its usage is only recommended in single script projects/notebooks.
-In larger applications prefer setting the environment variables directly, this will also help keep parity between the Development & Production environments.
+All the connections details will also be visible in your code.

+The preferred method in production scenarios is to set the environment variables directly.

 ```python
 def set_connection_details(